Actify

 Weekly Question Roster (Slack/Teams Post)

-This week's meeting openers: Monday: What's something small that made your weekend good?
+This week's meeting openers — grab one per meeting: Monday: What's something small that made your weekend good?
 Wednesday: What's a tool or shortcut you use that you think is underrated?
 Friday: What's one thing you're looking forward to next week?
-Facilitators: ask one per meeting.
-Answer first, keep yours under 15 seconds.
+Facilitators: answer first, keep yours under 15 seconds.

 Post this every Monday morning.
-Rotate question authors weekly to increase ownership.
+Rotate question authors weekly — people engage more with questions they helped pick.

 50 Ready-to-Use Questions by Layer